-The CrossFit Open is finally here, which means it's your chance to crush these next few weeks in hopes of making it to regionals and then on to the Games.
-Because it is such a crucial time to perform your absolute best, we put together a list of five things you can do to make sure your ready to perform at an all time high.
+The CrossFit Open is your chance to crush the prescribed WODs in hopes of making it to regionals and then on to the Games.
+Because it is such a crucial time to perform your absolute best, we put together a list of five things you can do to make sure you're ready to perform at an all time high.

 1) Plan Your Meals Ahead of Time